 Delivery

-The capsules in the machine
+The capsules In the machine

-Extraction of the coffee capsules
+Extraction of coffee capsules

 Extraction in progress

-Here some customers often ask themselves:
+Here, some customers often ask themselves:

 Capsule ejection